 Over 15 million Rows of Data

-Prior to embarking on this project, Fuselab Creative had worked with several large database front-end platform development projects, as well as enormous data visualization projects.
+Prior to embarking on this project, Fuselab Creative, a data visualization design agency had worked with several large database front-end platform development projects, as well as enormous data visualization projects and dashboard systems.

 However, dealing with a back-end database that includes over 15 million rows of data, and over 200 columns was somewhat of an eye-opener for us.
 Luckily, we pulled in one of the top data science firms in the country RS21.